zweitag/middleman-images/README.md

 [mini_magick](https://github.com/minimagick/minimagick) for more information.

 ImageOptim uses different tools to optimize image files.
-The easiest way to make sure those tools are available is by including gem with a pack of these tools:
+The easiest way to make sure, most of these tools are available, is by including them via a seperate
+gem:

 ```ruby
 gem 'image_optim_pack'